1. Pension flexibility statistics

 c.
 Completion of the annual return of individual information

-We’ve received a number of queries about the information required for completion and submission of the annual return of individual information.
+HMRC received a number of queries about the information required for completion and submission of the annual return of individual information.
 We can confirm that all of the information on the information notice is required and used for National Statistics purposes.

 We’ve also been asked about providing the fund value on the annual return of individual information and the twelve month window for providing this.
-As part of the annual return of individual information scheme administrators have to provide the total value of sums and assets held for the member under the scheme, on a particular date determined by the scheme, within a twelve month period.
+As part of the annual return of individual information, scheme administrators have to provide the total value of sums and assets held for the member under the scheme, on a particular date determined by the scheme, within a twelve month period.

 From 2017 to 2018 the twelve month period will start from 6 July each year, so for fund valuations for the 2017 to 2018 tax year the twelve month window will start on 6 July 2017.

 Scheme administrators can decide what date to carry out the fund valuation within the twelve month period and you can continue to carry out your valuations on the date you currently use.
-However given the change of the start of the twelve month period (switching from October to July), if you feel that the revised deadline creates difficulties on using the date you previously chose, you can select another, more appropriate date that gives you time to carry out the valuation in line with the pension tax rules.
+However given the change to the start of the twelve month period (switching from October to July), if you feel that the revised deadline creates difficulties on using the date you previously chose, you can select another, more appropriate date that gives you time to carry out the valuation in line with the pension tax rules.

 Guidance on GOV.UK has more information about completing the annual return of individual information.